The Connective Parenting Hub

 The hub has at its heart the principles of Non-Violent Resistance (NVR).
 NVR focuses on developing the relationship between the parent and the child, by raising your presence as the parent.

-NVR isn’t about dealing with violence, it can be used for any form of conflict however minor.
+NVR isn’t only about dealing with violence, it can be used for any form of conflict however minor.
 In fact, there doesn’t need to be any conflict before you start using this approach, it’s about creating a strong bond with your child.

 You’ll be part of a supportive community of parents and get access to expert help and advice on a variety of different topics.